Industrials Industrial Reference Data Updated 2026-05-31

 GE options provide good liquidity for most trading strategies.

-3 GE Volatility Profile
+3 GE Implied Volatility & IV Rank

 GE implied volatility reflects market expectations for General Electric Company price movement.